Over 1,000 Jet Airways pilots not to fly from Monday due to unpaid salaries

 “Pilots haven’t been paid for the last three months,” Capt Karan Chopra told Reuters.

-The crisis at Jet has deepened in recent weeks as lessors have started applying to deregister planes, signaling the planned bailout had failed to assuage their concerns.
+The crisis at Jet has deepened in recent weeks as lessors have started applying to deregister planes, signalling the planned bailout had failed to assuage their concerns.

 An urgent meeting to discuss the Jet situation was held at the prime minister’s office on Friday, which was also attended by the country’s aviation secretary, Pradeep Singh Kharola.